JanasC/android_quiz/README.md

 Quiz app for Udacity Android Basics Nanodegree by Google.

 # Description
-Created an educational app that quizzes a user about a solar system.
+Created an educational app that quizzes a user about the solar system.

 # Requirements
 - The grading logic checks each answer correctly.
 The app accurately calculates the number of correct